Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 This needs to be considered because undoubtedly some of our readers will say something like “Well, I’d like to just talk to them and solve the problem without violence.”

 You should do that.
 But let us tell you something up front, from personal experience: The time to do that is not when you’ve been selected as a victim.
 Get involved in your community and outreach programs.
-Don’t think you can buy a coffee and discuss feelings with someone who’s got a chrome-plated Jennings .25 to your grape.
+Don’t think you can buy a coffee and discuss feelings with someone who’s got a chrome-plated Jennings .25 to your head.

 Violence and Self Protection